Les Misérables (musical): Act II

 The students build a barricade; Marius discovers that Éponine has disguised herself as a boy to join the rebels ("Building the Barricade").
 To keep her safe, he sends her to deliver a farewell letter to Cosette ("On My Own").
 Valjean intercepts the letter and learns about Marius and Cosette's romance.
 The French army arrives, demanding surrender ("At the Barricade").
 Javert, disguised as a rebel, is exposed as a spy by young Gavroche ("Little People").
-Wounded during the fighting, Éponine dies in Marius’s arms, confessing her love ("A Little Fall of Rain (Eponine's Death)").
+Wounded during the fighting, Éponine, confessing her love for Marius, dies in his arms ("A Little Fall of Rain (Eponine's Death)").

 Valjean arrives disguised as a soldier, hoping to protect Marius ("Night of Anguish").
 He saves Enjolras from a soldier.
-Valjean releases Javert instead of executing him, shaking Javert’s rigid view of God and justice ("The First Attack").
+Valjean releases Javert instead of executing him, shaking Javert's rigid view of God and justice ("The First Attack").
 As dawn approaches, the students prepare for attack ("Drink with Me").
 Valjean prays for Marius's safety, offering God his own life ("Bring Him Home").
 Enjolras realizes the people of Paris have not risen up but resolves to fight on ("Dawn of Anguish").
 The army attacks; Gavroche is killed ("The Second Attack (Death of Gavroche)"), and all the students but Marius die.
 Valjean carries a gravely wounded Marius through the sewers and collapses ("The Final Battle").
 Thénardier, looting bodies, comes upon the unconscious Valjean and Marius, taking a ring from the latter and fleeing ("Dog Eats Dog").
 At the sewer's exit, Valjean finds Javert waiting; he begs Javert for time to bring Marius to a doctor.
-Javert, unable to reconcile Valjean’s mercy with his worldview, kills himself ("Javert’s Suicide").
+Javert, unable to reconcile Valjean's mercy with his worldview, kills himself ("Javert's Suicide").

 Paris mourns the fallen students ("Turning").
 Marius grieves his friends and wonders who saved him ("Empty Chairs at Empty Tables").
-Valjean blesses Marius and Cosette’s marriage ("Every Day") but tells Marius he is an escaped convict and must leave to protect Cosette ("Valjean’s Confession").
+Valjean blesses Marius and Cosette's marriage ("Every Day") but tells Marius he is an escaped convict and must leave to protect Cosette ("Valjean's Confession").
 At their wedding ("Wedding Chorale"), the Thénardiers attempt to blackmail Marius, who realizes Valjean carried him from the barricades ("Beggars at the Feast").
 Marius and Cosette rush to find Valjean.

 Epilogue

 At a convent, Valjean awaits death.
-Fantine’s spirit assures him of forgiveness.
+Fantine's spirit assures him of forgiveness.
 Cosette and Marius arrive in time to bid farewell.
-Valjean thanks God for seeing Cosette grown and happy ("Valjean’s Death").
+Valjean thanks God for seeing Cosette grown and happy ("Valjean's Death").
 He entrusts her with his past and tells her the truth about her mother.
 Guided by the spirits of Fantine and Éponine, who remind him that "to love another person is to see the face of God", he dies at peace, joining the souls of the fallen in a hopeful vision of freedom ("Do You Hear the People Sing?" (reprise)").